efene/efene.github.io/_sources/language-introduction.txt

 Let's put all the things we learned about function definitions together in a simple example.

-Let's write a function that divices two numbers:
+Let's write a function that divides two numbers:

 .. code-block:: javascript